 Bitter regret sliced through Kor’Thank.
-The fault is yours, oh wise and noble king—you quaffed ale right alongside them.
+The fault is yours, oh wise and noble king.
 You failed to ensure they were watching their quadrants.

 This is on you.
 You and no other.

-Then he spun on his heel, walked off the path, and into the sands.
+Kor’Thank spun on his heel, stepping off the path and into the sands.

-This particular stretch of desert was called the Badlands.
-It was an appropriate name, for everything here was withered and misshapen.
-There were beady-eyed lizards that never slept—that waited ceaselessly in nooks and crannies, scanning for prey they’d eat a piece at a time.
+This particular stretch of desert was known as the Badlands.
+The name was more than appropriate—here, there were beady-eyed lizards that never slept; that waited ceaselessly in nooks and crannies, scanning for prey they’d eat a piece at a time.
 In the deeper reaches, there lived dog-sized arachnids.
-These would venture out at night to hunt the lizards.
+Those would venture out at night to eat the lizards.

 Kor’Thank sprinted toward a wilted tree, his muscled thighs cording and rippling.
-As he picked up the pace he cocked his right arm back, a furious scream building in his throat.
+As he picked up speed his right hand cocked back into a fist.
+A furious scream built in his throat.

 Finally, he dropped to his knees, the muscles on his back rippling and heaving.
 He drew in a lungful of air…held it…then expelled a harsh, ragged breath—a sound that was halfway between a choke and a sob.

 Then he leapt to his feet and charged another tree, breaking its trunk cleanly in two with a ferocious shoulder-check.
-The impact stole his balance but as he spun to the ground, he pushed off with a hand and kept running.
-The king tore through the landscape with punches and kicks, snarling and roaring all the while.
+The impact stole his balance and he spun to the ground, but he pushed off with a hand and kept running.
+The king tore across the desert with punches and kicks, smashing tree after tree, snarling and roaring all the while.

 Eventually, he stopped.

-He faced away from his men, towards the far-distant hills, his hair matted with sweat and grime.
-Wood-specked blood gathered on his knuckles, dripping off them in fat, dark droplets.
+He now faced away from his men, toward the far-distant hills.
+Wood-specked blood pooled on his knuckles, dripping off their caps in fat, dark droplets.

-Kru’Dar approached the king.
-When he was a dozen yards away, Kor’Thank spoke in a rough, broken tone—as if his throat contained rusted metal and gritty rocks.
+Krul’Dar approached.
+When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone, as if his throat had been lined with rusted metal and jagged rocks.

-“Come no closer.
+“Come no closer, Chronicler.
 It would not be safe.”

 “He was a noble steed, Kor’Thank.
 But he would not want you to—”

-“Then it shall wait,” Kor’Thank rasped.
-“For if were I to take the throne as I am now, ’twould not be a king that ruled these lands.”
+“They shall wait,” Kor’Thank rasped.
+“For if were I to take the throne, ’twould not be a king that ruled these lands.”

 “Kor, you can’t just—”